James A. Rawley Prize

 The James A. Rawley Prize in Atlantic History was created in 1998 in accordance with the terms of a gift from James A. Rawley, Carl Adolph Happold Professor of History Emeritus at the University of Nebraska at Lincoln.
 It is offered annually to recognize outstanding historical writing that explores aspects of integration of Atlantic worlds before the 20th century.
 The general rules for submission are:

-- Books with an imprint of 2013 are eligible for the 2014 award.
+- Books with a copyright of 2016 are eligible for the 2017 award.

 - Nominators must complete an online prize submission form for each book submitted.

 - One copy of each entry must be sent to each committee member and clearly labeled “Rawley Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.